opentoonz/opentoonz_docs/source/creating_movements.rst

     Do any of the following:

-    - To link a column to any other object, define the link in the schematic.
+    - To link a column to any other object, define the link in the Stage Schematic.

-    - To link a column to a pegbar or another column, choose the object and the center in the column header of the xsheet.

-    - To link a column to another column, select the Animate tool (|animate|) with the Pick option to Column, and in the work area shift-click the column contents to which you want to link the current column.
+    - To link a column to another column, select the Animate tool (|animate|) with the Pick option set to Column, and in the Viewer shift-click the column contents to which you want to link the current column.

 .. tip:: **To select the linked object to edit in the hierarchy:**

     Do one of the following:

-    - Select it in the stage schematic.
+    - Select it in the Stage Schematic.

     - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the work area and select the first pegbar in the hierarchy the column containing the drawing is linked to.

-    - Right-click in the work area a drawing to choose from the menu that opens the Select command related to the object hierarchically linked that you want to edit, from the first one up to the table.
+    - Right-click a drawing in the Viewer to choose from the menu that opens the Select command related to the object hierarchically linked that you want to edit, from the first one up to the table.

 .. note:: The right-click menu first lists all the columns containing overlapping drawings, then the columns and objects that are hierarchically linked to the clicked one.